Yorke Peninsula - North

 PROFILE FAQ

-Yorke Peninsula - North has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Yorke Peninsula - North has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that may impact the area: Riverbend Port Hughes, The Dunes Port Hughes, Kulpara Quarry Operations, and SA Public Housing Maintenance and Services Contracts.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects that could impact this region: Riverbend Port Hughes, The Dunes Port Hughes, Kulpara Quarry Operations, and SA Public Housing Maintenance and Services Contracts.
+These are the key projects expected to have the greatest relevance.

 Professional plan users can use the search below to filter and access additional projects.